WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 Publishers to ESGF **must** have an existing Data Node installed at their site.
 Although the publisher software (from v5.x onwards) does not need to run on the Data Node it does require a _Data mount_ for the software to access data files.

 ### 2.1 Dataset preparation
 The ESGF publication process requires robust and effective data management, which can also be a burden for data managers.
-However, the ESGF esgprep toolbox is a piece of software that enables data preparation according to ESGF best practices.
+However, the [ESGF esgprep toolbox](https://esgf.github.io/esgf-prepare/) is a piece of software that enables data preparation according to ESGF best practices.
 Esgprep allows the data providers and data node managers to easily prepare their data for publishing to an ESGF node - it is a standalone toolbox.
 It can be used to fetch required configuration files, apply the Data Reference Syntax on local filesystems and/or generate mapfiles for ESGF publication.

-Full details of _esgprep_ and instructions for use provided by the team at Institut Pierre-Simon Laplace (IPSL) can be found [here](https://esgf.github.io/esgf-prepare/)
+Full details of _esgprep_ and instructions for use provided by the team at Institut Pierre-Simon Laplace (IPSL) can be [found here](https://esgf.github.io/esgf-prepare/).

 ### 2.2 Publisher introduction
 The esg-publisher or _esgcet_ Python package contains a collection of command-line utilities to scan, manipulate and push dataset metadata to an ESGF index node.